rosenyu304/BOCoDe/README.md

 # Benchmark Problem Dictionary
-So that we know what are found, and what have we yet found
+So that we know what are found, and what have we yet found -- Rosen.

 ## Literature, Reference, and URL: